-When babies are in an OA position, the contractions apply pressure to the occiput towards the front, on the cervix, and the vagina.
+When babies are in an OA position, the contractions apply pressure to the occiput, towards the front and on the cervix and the vagina.

 In a posterior labor, the occiput is towards the mother’s sacrum.
-When the uterus contracts the pressure is directly applied on the woman’s boney back part of her pelvis.
+When the uterus contracts, the pressure is directly applied to the bony back part of the woman’s pelvis.

-This causes intense back discomfort that increases as labor advances and disappears the moment the baby’s head rotation occurs.
+This causes intense back discomfort, which increases as labor advances and disappears the moment the baby’s head rotation occurs.

-Mothers in labor with posterior babies tend to request hard, constant pressure on their sacrums during each contraction while the baby is in an OP position.
+Mothers in labor with posterior babies tend to request hard, constant pressure on the sacrum during each contraction while the baby is in an OP position.

 Why does the baby adopt an occiput posterior (OP) position?

-Babies during pregnancy consider the uterus as a hammock and will place their backs on it.
+During pregnancy, babies consider the uterus as a hammock and they will place their backs on it.
 Imagine lying on a hammock on your front.
 That’s definitely not very comfortable.

 For the baby to adopt an OA position the mother’s front needs to be comfortable to lean against.
 This means the mother’s main positions must be forward-leaning ones.

-When a pregnant woman is sitting for long periods (at a desk, in a car) or leans back when she reclines (with her feet up after a long day), the baby is going to be most comfortable lying on his mother’s back.
+When a pregnant woman sits down for long periods (at a desk or in a car) or leans back, as she reclines with her feet up after a long day, the baby will feel most comfortable lying on his mother’s back.

 Think of how women live their lives in developing countries.
-The postures they adopt are mainly forward-leaning positions – the same as the positions we used to adopt not so long ago.
+The maternal positioning they adopt is mainly to take forward-leaning positions – like those we used to adopt not so long ago.

-Before labor begins, take some time to note your posture and work to correct it, to encourage baby into an OA position.
+Before labor begins, take some time to note your posture and work to correct it, so as to encourage baby into an OA position.

 Posterior birth complications

 We’ve discussed the increased pain a pregnant woman experiences during labor due to this malposition.
-It often means women ask for stronger pain relief, and often in the form of epidurals.
+It often means women ask for stronger pain relief – often in the form of epidurals.

 Epidurals can relieve back labor pain but they don’t allow for mobility.
 This means the mother is lying down while in labor, and there is nothing to encourage the baby to rotate.

-OP babies that end up with a face presentation will have a sore, bruised face for a few days after birth.
+OP babies who end up with a face presentation will have a sore, bruised face for a few days after birth.

-If the baby continues with a tucked head, the second stage of labor will take longer and the baby might have swelling called a caput after birth.
+If the baby continues with a tucked head, the second stage of labor will take longer and the baby might have a swelling, called a caput, after birth.

 Tearing of the perineum is another of the risk factors more likely to occur if a baby is born in the occiput posterior position.

-The chances of the baby needing help to be born, either by forceps of vacuum, or a c-section are much higher if he presents in the OP position.
+The chances of the baby needing help to be born – either by forceps or vacuum, or via a c-section – are much higher if he presents in the OP position.